bwrobel99/shopify-api-client/README.md

 A basic shopify API client capable of fetching info about the products &amp; editing and exporting it.

 # Usage
-Use the client by executing the file present in the `bin` folder
+Use the client by executing the file present in the `bin` folder:
 ```python
 py .\bin\shopify_api_client.py --ACTION --ARGS
 ```